magkramarczuk/biomedical_data_exploration/README.md

 - additional modules: librosa, keras, tensorflow

 ## Setup
 Download repository, run Jupyter Notebook and choose PROJECT_KOD.ipynb.
-Additional modules need to be instaled in Anaconda.
+Additional modules need to be instaled into Anaconda.
 Remember to change path to records in nootebook.

 ## Devices
 Devices and apps on which data were rocorded: